whg-training/whg-training-resources/docs/programming/introduction_to_R/R_introduction_to_Basic_Features.md

     ## Or blank space before the comma to select all rows for given column(s):
     inf.data[, 1:5] # all rows, columns 1 through 5

+> ##### Question
+>
-> **Question** Can you infer what will happen with `inf.data[,]`?
-Can
+> Can you infer what will happen with `inf.data[,]`?
+Can you produce the
-> you produce the matrix with the patients in reverse order?
+> matrix with the patients in reverse order?

-When you select a single column from a data frame, R will 'helpfully' turn it into a vector:
+When you select a single column from a data frame or matrix, R will 'helpfully' turn it into a vector:

     test <- inf.data[, 2] # Select the second column
     class(test)

-This can cause errors if you were expecting `test` to still be a data frame in a later command.
+This can cause errors if you were expecting `test` to still be 2-dimensional in a later command.

 We added column names to our object earlier.
 Rows and columns can also be accessed by name (in double-quotes) inside square brackets.
 These